bridgecrewio/terraform-provider-bridgecrew/docs/resources/policy.md

 # bridgecrew_policy

-Use this resource to create new custom policies for the Bridgecrew platform <https://www.bridgecrew.cloud/incidents>.
+Use this resource to create new custom policies (YAML) for the Bridgecrew platform <https://www.bridgecrew.cloud/incidents>.
 For more details on this API see their online API documentation <https://docs.bridgecrew.io/reference/savepolicy>.